 My little children, these things write I unto you, that ye sin not.
 And if any man sin, we have an advocate with the Father, Jesus Christ the righteous:

 That is why it is important to confess our sins, 1 Jn 1:9.
 I make a habit of saying the Our Father every morning for that reason.
 Satan’s role as accuser/adversary/prosecutor at the throne of God is necessary in the perfection of the body of Christ.
 And I admit, Satan’s role in this matter is not evident in a casual reading of scripture.
-But is apparent upon examination.
+But is apparent upon careful examination of scripture.
+Let us look again at those verses from the epistle of James.

 James 1:12-18 KJVS